Brutally honest. Unapologetically ethical. It's not that we think we're better; it's that we are.

 I started reading.
 A lot.
 I read about how the countries with the highest dairy consumption also have the highest rates of osteoporosis.
 I read about how red and processed meats are classified as carcinogens by the World Health Organization.
 I read about dietary cholesterol, how it only comes from animal products, and how plant-based diets are the only ones proven to reverse heart disease.
 And I started seeing the puzzle pieces fit together: the food pyramid we were fed in school was never about health.
 It was about industry.
 It was about money.

-For a while, I got serious about it.
-I tracked nutrients, meal prepped, worked out and ran daily, and gained a solid amount of muscle eating nothing but plants.
-I proved and to myself and anyone watching that veganism wasn’t a limitation.
-These days though, I’m not exactly out here trying to win any health awards.
-I eat what I want, when I want, just like anyone else.
+For a while, I went all in.
+I tracked nutrients, meal prepped, worked out daily, built muscle eating nothing but plants.
+Proved veganism wasn't limiting.
+These days, I’m not exactly out here trying to win any health awards.
+I eat what I want, when I want.
 I’m not here to pretend I live off green smoothies and Buddha bowls.
-I’m just living my life, being vegan in the way that works for me: imperfect, easy, and still rooted in not hurting anyone.
+I'm just living my life without hurting anyone.

-But health isn’t just determined by how you feel, but by the things you choose to stay away from.
+But health isn't just about feeling good, it's about what you avoid.
 High blood pressure, clogged arteries, type 2 diabetes... these things aren’t inevitable.
 They’re not genetic curses we have to accept.
 They’re often lifestyle diseases, preventable and sometimes even reversible with a whole-food, plant-based diet.
 And yet, we act like kale is radical while bacon is tradition.

 People always say, “everything in moderation,” but no one says that about smoking or asbestos.
 Why should we say it about food that literally fuels the leading causes of death?
 Why should we tolerate a system that markets milk for strong bones when it does the opposite?
 Why cling to habits that hurt us just because they’re familiar?